Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP since 1.9.9 to 2021-06-23 =
+* Updated autoloader
+* improved the help text with a link to documentation explaining what to do if the thank you page has been deleted accidentally
+* Replace namespace WPEC with WP_Express_Checkout for better stability

+= END WIP =

 = 1.9.9 =
 * Renamed the "Show in a Modal Window" field to "Show in a Popup/Modal Window" to make it easier to understand.
 * Renamed the "Open Modal Button Text" field to "Popup/Modal Trigger Button Text" make it easier to understand.